pudly/schmopera-hugo/content/articles/building-suspense-with-the-regietheater-panel.md

 ---
-title: Building Suspense with The Regietheater Panel
+title: "Building Suspense with The Regietheater Panel"
 ---

 <p>